-- (1) Students who pass the Master's examination are awarded a university degree qualifying them to exercise professional work in the field relevant to the program and entitling them apply for admission to doctoral studies in accordance with § 67 (4), sentence 1, No. 3 HG. - (2) Taking general study objectives (§ 58 HG) into account, the degree program, which is to prepare students for the Master's examination, is designed to convey research-oriented topics of the discipline on the basis of scientific findings. - (3) The Master's program builds on the contents of the Bachelor's program in Integrated Design offered by Technische Hochschule Köln. - (4) The Master's examination (§ 5) is to determine whether students have acquired further specialized knowledge required to exercise work in their profession independently (employability) and are prepared to assume social responsibility in a globalized world (global citizenship).
+- (1) Students who pass the Master's examination are awarded a university degree qualifying them to exercise professional work in the field relevant to the program and entitling them apply for admission to doctoral studies in accordance with § 67 (4), sentence 1, No. 3 HG. - (2) Taking general study objectives (§ 58 HG) into account, the degree program, which is to prepare students for the Master's examination, is designed to convey application as well as research-oriented topics of the discipline on the basis of scientific findings. - (3) The advanced Master's program (weiterbildender Masterstudiengang) Game Development and Research does not build on the contents of a particular first-cycle program ("nicht-konsekutiv"). - (4) The Master's examination (§ 5) is to determine whether students have acquired further specialized knowledge required to exercise work in their profession independently (employability) and are prepared to assume social responsibility in a globalized world (global citizenship).
 It is also to determine whether they are able to work and conduct research independently and on the basis of scientific findings and methods. - (5) Students who have passed the examinations listed in § 5, have completed an academic degree program, qualifying them to exercise work in the designated profession.
 Students who have passed said examinations are awarded the academic degree "Master of Arts" in accordance with the regulations stated hereinafter.